 Michael Bormann primarily advises on corporate transactions, joint ventures and reorganizations.
 He additionally provides advice on general corporate law issues, in particular, corporate governance and capital raising and capital maintenance issues.
 He has great expertise as an advisor in the areas of energy & infrastructure.
 Beyond that, he advises clients in the areas of automotive & industrial, and food & beverages.
 His clients include both financial investors as well strategic clients.

-Michael Bormann was born in 1971.
-After successfully completing his training to become an industrial business management assistant (Industriekaufmann) at a medium-sized construction company, he studied law at the University of Göttingen (Germany) from 1992 to 1998 and, in 2001, obtained his doctorate in law from the University of Heidelberg (Germany).
+After successfully completing his training to become an industrial business management assistant (Industriekaufmann) at a medium-sized construction company, Michael Bormann studied law at the University of Göttingen (Germany) from 1992 to 1998 and, in 2001, obtained his doctorate in law from the University of Heidelberg (Germany).

 Before starting his legal training, Michael Bormann worked for BCG for three months, in 1999/2000, and in this period of time advised a predecessor company of E.ON on its entry to the gas market.
 Whilst carrying out his legal training at the Hanseatic Higher Regional Court of Hamburg (Germany), he also worked as a research assistant for a well-known insolvency administrator.
 Michael Bormann’s legal training included working for international law firms in Hamburg, Frankfurt am Main (Germany) and New York (USA).

 Michael Bormann was admitted to the German Bar in 2002.
 From 2002 to 2006, he worked for the Düsseldorf office of Freshfields Bruckhaus Deringer in the area of Corporate/M&A. In 2006, he moved to Simmons & Simmons, where he was made partner in 2008 and, from 2012 up until he moved to Luther, was head of the German practice group Corporate & Commercial.